hrefjeff/hitbox/index.md

 Pick the training stage and Necalli.

-Recording 1: Necalli presses Vtrigger then walks back and forth (never more than 1 square in any direction) hitting stLP and stLK randomly.
+Recording 1: Necalli presses Vtrigger, press start and save state, then walks back and forth (never more than 1 square in any direction) hitting stLP and stLK randomly.
 At 10 seconds, you execute a jumping HP at the opponent with the intent of hitting as early as possible on their head.